 Types of insurance available for jewelry

 Replacement Insurance is the most common.
 Your insurance company will replace an item, or pay you no more than their actual cost to obtain it, regardless of the value stated on the appraisal document.
-You want to have current, realistic values, reflecting what is actually happening in the market.
+You want to have current, realistic values, that reflect what is actually happening in the market.
 If the value is unrealistically inflated, you will be paying higher premiums for coverage that you will never recover.

 Agreed Value Insurance